History of The Alabama Craft Guild

 · We open the possibility of developing reciprocal agreements with other state guilds.

-As we celebrate our 50th anniversary we are looking to revitalize and expand our role as Alabama’s oldest craft guild, preserving and promoting the rich heritage of traditional and fine craft in Alabama.
+As we celebrate over 50 years of fine craft, we are looking to revitalize and expand our role as Alabama’s oldest craft guild, preserving and promoting the rich heritage of traditional and fine craft in Alabama.